vikekh/cosmo/README.md

 Dear Viktor,

 This is a handy repository for you when you've f\*\*\*ed your system.
-Just run the provided install script and consult below config snippets if need be.
+Run the provided install script and consult config snippets below if need be.

 ## Fstab